gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

         - Launch the game via :material-steam: Steam, :simple-rockstargames: Rockstar Games Launcher or the `PlayGTAIV.exe` executable.
         - **If using Linux**, add `WINEDLLOVERRIDES="dinput8=n,b" %command%` to launch options.**
         - When in-game, **apply [optional game settings](additional-setup.md/#optimal-game-settings)**.
+        - Make sure to start **a new savefile**.
+Existing savefiles can work, but you may encounter issues.
         - If you want **more mods, check out [additional mods](#additional-mods)**.

     !!! info "Updating"